Arh0rn/UniAns/README.md

 2. Find "UniS Hotkey Answer"
 3. Set your preferred shortcut

-## Privacy
+## Privacy & Data Collection

+**We do NOT collect any data.
+Period.**

+-   🔒 **Zero data collection**: This extension does not collect, store, or transmit any user data to our servers (because we don't have any servers!)
--   Your API keys are stored locally in Chrome's sync storage
+-   🔑 **Your API keys stay local**: API keys are stored only in Chrome's sync storage on your device
--   No data is sent anywhere except directly to your chosen AI provider's API
+-   🎯 **Direct API calls**: Your selected text is sent directly to your chosen AI provider's API (OpenAI) - we never see it
--   The extension only accesses the currently selected text
+-   👁️ **No tracking**: No analytics, no telemetry, no tracking of any kind
+-   📝 **Open source**: All code is public and auditable on GitHub

+**What the extension accesses:**

+-   Only the text you select on a webpage (when you trigger the extension)
+-   Your settings stored locally in Chrome

+**Where your data goes:**

+-   Selected text → Directly to your API provider (using YOUR API key)
+-   That's it.
+We're not in the middle.

 ## Supported AI Providers